 Have an executed SUA with the CNA in the form determined by the CNAC.

-Inform the IMSI Administrator of changes to the information associated with an MNC assignment, including their email address by using Form A – Mobile Network Code (MNC) Application, Reservation, Information Change or Return.
+Inform the IMSI Administrator of changes to the information associated with an MNC assignment, including their email address by using Form A – Mobile Network Code (MNC) Application, Information Change or Return.
 Changes may occur when an MNC is transferred to a different network because of a merger or acquisition.
 The initial IMSI Assignee of the MNC involved in a transfer occurring through merger, acquisition or other means must immediately inform the IMSI Administrator when such a change becomes effective.
 In addition, the company acquiring the IMSI must immediately inform the IMSI Administrator using Form A and supply proof of the merger or acquisition.
 Timely submission of change information is required to enable the IMSI Administrator to maintain accurate MNC assignment records.

 Participate in an IMSI audit process, conducted by the IMSI Administrator, when requested by the appropriate regulatory authority or the IMSI Administrator.